 More About Paint Color – The Color Wheel

 Time and time again I see people struggling with color.
 Indeed, color selection can become the most difficult part of the house painting process.
 I have seen people’s eyes literally glaze over with bewilderment when faced with a color making decision.
-Sometimes, people struggle for months, looking at paint swatches, putting up paint samples, talking to relatives, and still not being able to decide.
+Sometimes, people struggle for months, looking at paint swatches, putting up paint samples, talking to relatives, and still not be able to decide.

 Perhaps you too have seen homes covered with dozens of paint samples.
 Well, take my word for it, there are a lot more of these samples at home interiors.
 And just the other day I have seen some paint sampling that, by the homeowner’s admission, have been there for years.

 Color harmony is a very common color term used to describe certain color combinations that appear pleasing.
 Colors that do not appear to agree with each other, or that clash, are not in harmony.
 Developed through experience, there are some easy rules that can help us to come up with harmonious color selections.
-Most of these rules involve the use the color wheel.
-But, before we get started with practical application of the color wheel, we must first define some basic color terms, and perhaps clear up some prior confusion on the subject of color in the process.
+Most of these rules involve the use of the color wheel.
+But before we get started with practical application of the color wheel, we must first define some basic color terms and perhaps clear up some prior confusion on the subject of color in the process.